 Another method enthusiasts use is to start their leaf cuttings or plant divisions directly in soil – in either pots or trays.

-They use jars, pots, terrariums, aquariums and even plastic soda bottles which makes an excellent makeshift greenhouse for propagating.
+They use jars, pots, terrariums, aquariums and even plastic soda bottles which help make an excellent makeshift greenhouse for propagating.

-Set the “mini greenhouse” in a light but not sunny place.
+Set the “mini greenhouse” away from direct sunlight.
 Over the top cover with a piece of cellophane secured by a rubber band.
 Little attention will now be needed for several weeks.

 The first few days after planting inspect the soil to be sure you moistened it well enough at the start for it to stay damp.
-If moisture collect on the sides of the glass, remove the cover long enough to wipe away the excess.
+If moisture collects on the sides of the glass, remove the cover long enough to wipe away the excess and reduce some humidity.

-In a not too warm and not sunny place such attention will hardly be necessary.
+In-room temperature and not so sunny place such attention will hardly be necessary.